reuxnergy-admin1/ACES/replit.md

 ## Known Issues
 - Node version warning: Project specifies Node 22+, Replit running Node 20.19.3 (minor compatibility issue, not blocking)
-- Hydration warning in development (expected behavior for some SSR components)
+- Hydration warning may appear intermittently in development with automated testing (does not affect production)